BAK2K3/hard-drivers/README.md

     * The error was caused by the internal links being prefaced with "/".
 Once removed, the links worked appropriately.
     * The links to images in the CSS file were defined as: "/assets/images/...".
 Therefore, when using Gitpod, the links would work appropriately.
     * Given how the page is hosted on github, the assets were being searched for in: "github.io/assets/images/..."
-    * This was resolved by using a relative filepath, and removing the assets/ subdirectory, as such: "./images/...".
+    * This was resolved by using a relative file path, and removing the assets/ subdirectory, as such: "./images/...".

-6. **Internet Explorer incompatability**
+6. **Internet Explorer incompatibility**
     * Flexbox

 7. **Users informed me that on some mobile devices the Navbar disappears (akin to safari) after click on a form input or pressing submit**
     * On some mobile devices, clicking on an input form "zooms in" on the input field.
 Alternatively, submitting an incomplete form "zooms in" on the input form not complete.
     * This obfuscates the layout of the page (fixed header with embedded scrollable div), requiring users to zoom out to use the page correctly.
-    * While this doesn't neccessarily break the layout of the page, it would require the user to zoom out in order to use the site correctly, creating a poor user experience.
+    * While this doesn't necessarily break the layout of the page, it would require the user to zoom out in order to use the site correctly, creating a poor user experience.
     * This was fixed by adding: minimum-scale=1, maximum-scale=1 to the meta tag of the enquiry page.

 **Other technical difficulties:**